Breakthrough-Energy/docs/source/index.rst

 and available for download on `GitHub <https://github.com/Breakthrough-Energy>`_.
 Our data is also open source (`CC‑BY‑4.0
 <https://en.wikipedia.org/wiki/Creative_Commons_license>`_) and downloadable from
-Zenodo.
+`Zenodo <https://zenodo.org/record/4538590#.Y2mOWVLMKDV>`_.
 We try here to encourage you to contribute to our project.
 Since we started this effort, we mainly focused on developing the model and running meaningful scenarios.
 As a result, our software is not easily installable and deployable.
 The team has grown and we are now creating a better user experience.
 While we make this happen, we created this webpage to help you install the software and show you how you can contribute to this effort with the Breakthrough Energy Sciences team.
-Here is what you will find on
+Here is what you will find on GitHub:
-GitHub:

 - The `PowerSimData <https://github.com/Breakthrough-Energy/PowerSimData>`_ package -
   we start with this one since it includes the model, i.e., the synthetic U.S. electric